 Judges have the discretion to suspend the jail time and impose probation with little or no custody time.

-California Penal Code 496d, which punishes anyone “who buys or receives any motor vehicle…that has been stolen or that has been obtained in any manner constituting theft or extortion, knowing the property to be stolen or obtained.”
+- California Penal Code 496d PC, which punishes anyone “who buys or receives any motor vehicle…that has been stolen or that has been obtained in any manner constituting theft or extortion, knowing the property to be stolen or obtained.”